-If you are unhappy with the care you have received you can raise the issue you have had in the hospital with a member of staff.
+If you are unhappy with the care you have received in a Public Acute Hospital you can raise the issue you have had with a member of staff.
 The issue might be resolved without needing to make a formal, written complaint.

 Step 2: Formal Complaint (Stage 2)

 If you are unhappy with the response you receive after raising the issue, you can make a written complaint.
 You can do this by writing a letter, an email, or filling out the online complaints form on the HSE website here

 - receive response to the complaint within 30 working days

 Step 3: What to Include in your Complaint